nicholbs/TryHackMe/Report.md

 Write "John Smithhhhhhhhhhhhhhhhh" and suddenly the buffer has overflown and all extra "h" will affect the next memory address.

 *Memory stack and addresses*
+Programs are given access to blocks of memory during runtime.
+The actual code gets